(Numbers 15:32-36) Why Did God Command the Horrific Death Sentence of Stoning?

 “ … and the people murmured against Moses and said, ‘Why in the world did you bring us up out of Egypt – to kill us and our children and our cattle with thirst?’
 Moses cried out to the LORD, ‘What will I do with this people? – a little more and they will stone me!’”
 (Exodus 17:3-4)

-God had told them, “I will surely do to you just as you have spoken in My hearing” (Numbers 14:28), which again shows the judgment that falls upon man will be the judgment that man decided for himself.
-God has said:
+Upon hearing all these complaints, God responded saying: “I will surely do to you just as you have spoken in My hearing” (Numbers 14:28), which again shows the judgment that falls upon man will be the judgment that man decided for himself.
+Through the prophet Ezekiel God has said:

 “When anyone from the house of Israel erects his idols in his own heart … I the LORD will answer him according to the multitude of his idols; that I may take the house of Israel in their own heart, because they are all estranged from Me through their idols.”
 (Ezekiel 14:4-5)

 This makes it absolutely clear that God will mirror back to us our own thoughts in order to magnify our sinfulness, and take us in our own heart.
-He never does this in order to condemn us, but so that we will finally see our self-destructive thoughts and actions and turn to Him for healing and restoration.
+He never does this to condemn us, but so that we will finally see our self-destructive thoughts and actions and turn to Him for healing and restoration.
+Since the Israelites desired to return to Egypt, God gave them over to the Egyptian way of justice which involved strict capital punishment if someone broke the law.
+Whenever mercy is presented as inconsistent with justice, you know that it is the mindset of Satan at work.

-On another occasion the religious leaders tried to trip Jesus up on the Law concerning divorce:
+When Jesus was upon the earth, the religious leaders tried to trip Him up on the Law concerning divorce.
+Pay close attention to Jesus' reply:

 “The Pharisees also came unto Him (Jesus), tempting Him, and saying unto Him, Is it lawful for a man to put away his wife for every cause?
 And He answered and said unto them, Have ye not read, that He which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and cleave to his wife: and they twain (two) shall be one flesh?
 Wherefore they (husband and wife) are no more twain (two), but one flesh.
 What therefore God hath joined together, let no man put asunder.
 They say unto Him (Jesus), Why did Moses then command to give a writing of divorcement, and put her away?
 He saith unto them, Moses because of the hardness of your hearts suffered (permitted) you to put away your wives: but from the beginning it was not so.”
 (Matthew 19:3-8)

 Again we see that the Law concerning divorce was put in place because of the hardness of our hearts.
-Jesus said that “from the beginning it (divorce) was not so.”
+Jesus said, as far as God's kingdom is concerned, “from the beginning it (divorce) was not so.”
 It could be easily said that “from the beginning it (stoning) was not so.”
 Or even, “from the beginning it (an eye for an eye) was not so.”1 This precept can be used for many of the other statutes.
 God said, “I gave them over to statutes that were not good, and judgments by which they could not live” (Ezekiel 20:25).
+There are no bad statutes or judgments in God's kingdom.

 When our first parents ate the fruit and accepted the principles of Satan’s kingdom they accepted the mind of Satan in regard to law and justice.
 The justice system of Satan does not provide for any mercy.
 In the case of God, sin means anything that is outside of His creative design for life.
 In the case of Satan, however, sin means anything that disagrees with his own thoughts.
 Therefore, as human beings we have inherited this notion that all those who disagree with us must be punished without mercy according to the crime.
 This is the reason why Israel so willingly embraced the Egyptian practice of stoning; it reflected the merciless mind of Satan.